1–2 spots available for Q2 · Claim yours

 HIPAA PHI exposure 60 days (500+ individuals) Healthcare covered entities

-State laws (all 50) Varies by state Varies (30-90 days) Any business with residents of that state
+State laws (all 50) Varies by state Varies (30–90 days) Any business holding residents' data

 What a good notification says